micahwoods/atcweb3/content/post/hourly-evapotranspiration-soil-water-content-and-crop-coefficient/index.md

 {{< youtube "agKu3tpr_xY" >}}
 <br>

 Those measurements included volumetric water content (VWC) of the 4<sup>th</sup> and 11<sup>th</sup> greens.
 I took nine measurements across each green and consider the mean value as that green's VWC.
-The 4<sup>th</sup> green is surrounded by pine trees, has partial shade, and some restricted air movement.
-The 11<sup>th</sup> green is at the top of a hill, is in full sun, and has plenty of air movement.
+The 4<sup>th</sup> green is surrounded by pine trees, has partial shade, and sits in a hollow that restricts air movement.
+The 11<sup>th</sup> green is at the top of a hill, is in full sun, and has unrestricted air movement.

 {{< figure src="hourly_et_june9_plot1.png" >}}